When did you open La Fortuna and what inspired you to do so?

 Being off grid and solar powered, we can have issues with power and traditional credit card equipment.
-Our guests though continually asked for this option, and because TAB works off our manager's iPhone and our front reception iPad we can use cellular if the power goes out and still complete the transaction.
-It's helpful as guests do not have to calculate every cent they have at check out as we are in a remote location and it is difficult for them to go out and get more money from a bank machine.
+Our guests though continually asked for this option, and because Tab works off our manager's iPhone and our front reception iPad we can use cellular if the power goes out and still complete the transaction.
+It's helpful as guests don't have to calculate every cent they have at check-out as we are in a remote location and it's difficult for them to go out and get more money from a bank machine.
 It definitely gives our guests peace of mind to know that they have this option.

 Why is Lake Atitlan a great place to visit?

 There are so many great things to see and do at the lake!
 If you want to see culture, there probably isn't a better place.
 The local Mayan culture is alive and well.
 Women and men wearing traditional clothing, speaking various dialects of Mayan languages, selling beautiful colorful local artisanal products.
 It's also a great place to enjoy nature and do activities like swimming, kayaking, paddle boarding, hiking, zip lining, paragliding, and cycling.
 It really has it all.

 Are there any trends/changes that you've noticed in tourism?